microsoft/bedrock/docs/firstWorkload/README.md

 This `definition.yaml` is our first infrastructure definition.
 It contains a reference to a deployment template that is maintained by the Bedrock project in this case -- but this template could exist anywhere.

-This template will form the base of our deployment.
-You probably noticed above that the `spk` tool has also extracted the variables for this Terraform template and provided them, with defaults (if available).
+This template is the base of our deployment.
+Note: The `spk` tool also extracted the variables for this Terraform template and provided them, with defaults (if available).

 ## Completing our Deployment Definition

-Our next task is to fill all of the empty items in this template with config values.
+Next we'll fill all of the empty items in this template with config values.

 ### Cluster name, DNS prefix, VNET name, and resource group

-First, choose a cluster name (for example: `myname-cluster`) and replace both `cluster_name` and `dns_prefix` with this.
-This will be the name of the cluster that will be created in your subscription.
+Choose a cluster name (for example: `myname-cluster`) and replace both `cluster_name` and `dns_prefix` with this.
+This will be the name of the cluster to be created in your subscription.

-Likewise, update the value for `resource_group_name` to be a variant of this, like `myname-cluster-rg`, and update `vnet_name` with a variant as well, like `myname-vnet`.
-Probably unsurprisingly, your cluster will be created in this resource group and VNET.
+Update the value for `resource_group_name` to be a variant of this, like `myname-cluster-rg`, and update `vnet_name` with a variant as well, like `myname-vnet`.
+Your cluster will be created in this resource group and VNET.

 ### Configure GitOps Repo

-Next, let's update the `gitops_ssh_url` to your GitOps resource manifest repo, using the `ssh` url format available when you clone the repo from Github.
-It should look something like this: `git@github.com:myuser/app-cluster-manifests.git`.
+Update the `gitops_ssh_url` to your GitOps resource manifest repo, using the `ssh` url format available when you clone the repo from Github.
+For example: `git@github.com:myuser/app-cluster-manifests.git`.

-Our next step is to point `gitops_ssh_key` to the GitOps private key we created previously.
-If you followed those steps, you can simply adjust this value to `../keys/gitops-ssh-key`.
+Set the `gitops_ssh_key` to the GitOps private key we created previously.
+If you followed those steps, you can set this value to `../keys/gitops-ssh-key`.

-In multi-cluster scenarios, we often will keep all of the resource manifests for all of our clusters in the same repo, but in this simple case, we are only managing one cluster, so we are going to use the root of our GitOps repo as our root for our in-cluster resource manifests.
+In multi-cluster scenarios, we will often keep all of the resource manifests for all of our clusters in the same repo, but in this simple case, we are only managing one cluster, so we are going to use the root of our GitOps repo as our root for our in-cluster resource manifests.

 Given this, make `gitops_path` an empty string `""`.